emdebarros/property-risk-assistant-mvp/README.md

-⚠️ Deployment is managed by Firebase Hosting.
+> ⚠️ **WARNING:** Deployment is managed by Firebase Hosting.
 Do not use GitHub Pages — it is intentionally disabled.

 # Vérificateur de risques pour propriétés au Québec